nuuuwan/news_lk3_data/README.md

 *2024-03-02 15:12:00* · [`adaderanasinhalalk`](http://sinhala.adaderana.lk/news/194045) · `si`

-*In February 2024, Sri Lanka saw 218,350 tourists, earning an estimated US $710 million in the first two months of 2024, according to Minister Harin Fernando.*
+In February 2024, Sri Lanka saw 218,350 tourists, earning an estimated US $710 million in the first two months of 2024, according to Minister Harin Fernando.

+🟩

 In February 202, 2024, the number of tourist arrivals arrived in Sri Lanka from January 2020.